Bala Achi

-Bala Achi (2 December 1956 – 5 April 2005) was a renowned Niɡerian historian, writer and academic.
+Bala Achi (2 December 1956 – 5 April 2005) was a renowned Nigerian historian, writer and academic.

 Early life and education

 Bala Achi was born into the family of Achi Kanan and Zuciya Achi on 2 December 1956.
 He was the third child of the family.

-He beɡan his educational career at LEA Primary School, Zonzon, Zangon Kataf LGA where he held the position of Headboy (1968-1969), from whence he proceeded to St. John's Colleɡe (later called Rimi Colleɡe), in Kaduna after obtaininɡ a First School Leavinɡ Certificate in 1969, for his secondary school education, where he also was President of the Fellowship of Christian Students (FCS) from 1973 till his ɡraduation with a West African School Certificate (WASC) in 1974.
-Afterwards, he ɡot admitted into the Colleɡe of Arts and Sciences (CAS), in Zaria and after completinɡ that first A-level hurdle with an Independent Joint Matriculation Board (IJMB) Certificate in 1976, advanced for a deɡree in Ahmadu Bello University (ABU) Zaria, where he became the Secretary-General, Kaduna State Students Union (1977-1978) and ɡraduated with a Bachelor of Arts, B.A.
-(Hons.) in 1979 and subsequently obtained Post-ɡraduate Diploma in Education in 1982 and a Master's deɡree in History in 1985, both from the same institution, includinɡ a Doctorate deɡree in History which he was not able to complete due to a received call to service which left him with an undefended thesis.
+He began his educational career at LEA Primary School, Zonzon, Zangon Kataf LGA where he held the position of Headboy (1968-1969), from whence he proceeded to St. John's College (later called Rimi College), in Kaduna after obtaining a First School Leaving Certificate in 1969, for his secondary school education, where he also was President of the Fellowship of Christian Students (FCS) from 1973 till his graduation with a West African School Certificate (WASC) in 1974.
+Afterwards, he got admitted into the College of Arts and Sciences (CAS), in Zaria and after completing that first A-level hurdle with an Independent Joint Matriculation Board (IJMB) Certificate in 1976, advanced for a degree in Ahmadu Bello University (ABU) Zaria, where he became the Secretary-General, Kaduna State Students Union (1977-1978) and graduated with a Bachelor of Arts, B.A.
+(Hons.) in 1979 and subsequently obtained Post-graduate Diploma in Education in 1982 and a Master's degree in History in 1985, both from the same institution, including a Doctorate degree in History which he was not able to complete due to a received call to service which left him with an undefended thesis.

 Working career

 Achi served under the National Youth Service Corps as a teacher at St. Patrick's College, Asaba, Bendel State (now capital of Delta State) (1979-1980) after completing his bachelor's degree programme.
 He afterwards between July and November 1980 served as a teacher and staff secretary at Government Secondary School (GSS), Musawa, Katsina State.
-He later got employed as Graduate Assistant in All Teacher's College (ATC)/Ahmadu Bello University (ABU), his alma mater, where he lectured from (Dec.
-1980 to Sept.
-1983), as Assistant Lecturer, (Oct.
-1983 to Sept.
-1984), Lecturer II (Oct.
-1984 to Dec.
-1988) and Lecturer I (Oct.
-1989 to Dec.
-1991) when he was studying for a doctorate degree in which he was working on military history for his Ph.D. but left the university before he could complete the program to become the first Head of Station (Chief Research Officer) of the National Commission of Museums and Monuments, Abuja, Nigeria (Dec.
-1991 to Jan.
-1998).
+He later got employed as Graduate Assistant in All Teacher's College (ATC)/Ahmadu Bello University (ABU), his alma mater, where he lectured from (December 1980 to September 1983), as Assistant Lecturer, (October 1983 to September 1984), Lecturer II (October 1984 to December 1988) and Lecturer I (October 1989 to December 1991) when he was studying for a doctorate degree in which he was working on military history for his Ph.D. but left the university before he could complete the program to become the first Head of Station (Chief Research Officer) of the National Commission of Museums and Monuments, Abuja, Nigeria (December 1991 to January 1998).
 He rose to become the Assistant Director, Research and Training between January 1996 till his demise.